Phryne: Reception

-The story of Phryne bathing at Eleusis, which according to Athenaeus inspired Apelles to paint the Aphrodite Anadyomene, was also a subject for nineteenth century painters.
-In Britain, Frederic Leighton and Edward Burne-Jones both painted works on this theme in the 1880s, but the most famous nineteenth century painting of the subject was Henryk Siemiradzki's Phryne at the Poseidonia in Eleusis.
+The story of Phryne bathing at Eleusis, which according to Athenaeus inspired Apelles to paint the Aphrodite Anadyomene, was also a subject for nineteenth-century painters.
+In Britain, Frederic Leighton and Edward Burne-Jones both painted works on this theme in the 1880s, but the most famous nineteenth-century painting of the subject was Henryk Siemiradzki's enormous – nearly eight metres wide – painting Phryne at the Poseidonia in Eleusis.

-In nineteenth century literature, Phryne appears in the poetry of Charles Baudelaire and Rainer Maria Rilke.
-In Baudelaire's "Lesbos", from Les Fleurs du Mal, she is used metonymically to represent courtesans in general.
-In Rilke's "Die Flamingos", the flamingos are compared to Phryne, as they seduce themselves – by folding their wings over their own heads – more effectively than even she could ("they seem to think / themselves seductive; that their charms surpass / a Phryne’s").
+In literature, the eighteenth-century poet Alexander Pope took Phryne's name for two women: George I's mistress the Duchess of Kendal in his poem "Phryne", and Robert Walpole's mistress (and later wife) Maria Skerret in the Epistle to Bathurst.
+Phryne appears in Charles Baudelaire's poem "Lesbos", from Les Fleurs du mal, where she is used metonymically to represent courtesans in general.
+In the early twentieth century, the German poet Rainer Maria Rilke alluded to Baudelaire's "Lesbos" in his poem "Die Flamingos", echoing the reference to Phryne.
+Rilke compares the flamingos to Phryne, as they seduce themselves – by folding their wings over their own heads – more effectively than even she could ("they seem to think / themselves seductive; that their charms surpass / a Phryne's").
 Late nineteenth-century depictions of Phryne in other media included a waltz by Antonin d'Argenton, a shadow-theatre production by Maurice Donnay – where the scene of Phryne's trial was modelled on Gérôme's painting – and a comic opera by Camille Saint-Saëns.

 In the twentieth century, Phryne made the transition to cinema.
 In 1952 Alessandro Blasetti's "Il processo di Frine" ("The Trial of Phryne") adapted the story of Phryne's trial with a contemporary setting, based on a short story by Edoardo Scarfoglio.
 The following year, the peplum film Frine, cortigiana d'Oriente ("Phryne, the Oriental Courtesan") was released.
-Both films depict Phryne's disrobing at her trial with an iconography influenced by Gérôme's painting.
+In both films, the depiction of the trial is iconographically influenced by Gérôme's painting – in Il processo di Frine, her lawyer covers her with his own cloak before removing it in the manner of Gérôme's Hypereides; in Frine, cortigiana d'Oriente Phryne undresses entirely, though to avoid censorship only her naked back is shown on screen.
 A third Italian film, La Venere di Cheronea ("The Venus of Chaeronea"), focused on the story of the relationship between Phryne and Praxiteles.